barrett370/Misc_Share/Professional_Computing_Notes.md

    - Schedule 3 - Explicit consent is given

 2. **Purpose**
-   - Personal Data shall be obtained only for one or more **specified** purposes, and shall no tbe further processed in any manner incompatible with that purpose(s)
+   - Personal Data shall be obtained only for one or more **specified** purposes, and shall not be further processed in any manner incompatible with that purpose(s)
      - Data cannot be collected *"just in case it's useful"*

 3. **Data Minimisation**